 Having the information about the calls collected and analyzed is a big step forward.
-But what you ultimately want to get is an opportunity to manipulate this data, by building queries and categorizing it in accordance to your own requirements.
+But what you ultimately want to get is an opportunity to manipulate this data, by building queries and categorizing it in accordance with your own requirements.

 A good solution always offers an opportunity to select several search criteria to get a better understanding of the discovered information.
 The power of search is, therefore, an important criterion that should not be overlooked when purchasing a speech recognition and analytics solution.

-5. How Difficult is it to Integrate the Solution with the Existing System?
+5. How Difficult Is It to Integrate the Solution with the Existing System?

 For an optimal result, the purchased by your company speech recognition and analytics solution has to be easily integrable with your existing IT infrastructure.
 Ask your vendor whether he will be able to customize the solution for you.

-A fully integrated software enables rich user experience and helps to prevent the alternations between several different interfaces, such as the one of the speech analytics tool and the telephony setup in your office.
+A fully integrated software enables a rich user experience and helps to prevent the alternations between several different interfaces, such as the one of the speech analytics tool and the telephony setup in your office.

-Even after the system has already been deployed there might arise a need to change some settings.
-For example, if you wish to expand the system’s dictionary by adding business-specific terms or tune it to allow the recognition of new languages and geography based accents.
+Even after the system has already been deployed, there might arise a need to change some settings.
+For example, if you wish to expand the system’s dictionary by adding business-specific terms or tune it to allow the recognition of new languages and geography-based accents.

-According to the research undertaken by Opus, 247 out of 500 decision-makers (49%) have adopted speech analytics solutions in their organizations.
+According to the research undertaken by Opus, 247 out of 500 decision-makers (49%) have adopted speech analytics tools in their organizations.
 Approximately 83% of these respondents achieved the initially estimated ROI within 12 months, with 1/3 receiving the expected payback in as short as 6 months.

 In this blog post, we have attempted to guide you through the difficult process of choosing the right speech recognition and analytics solution for your business.
 The provided list of questions, which have to be answered at the outset of this process, is by no means exhaustive.